jainarchi/GSAP/readme.md

 # GSAP - JS Library
 used to make moving animation
-css with extra feature with less code
+css with extra feature and less code

 # SEQUENCE :